zheng0xd/JATIC-internal-docs/docs/sdp/software-requirements.md

 - The [pytest framework](https://docs.pytest.org/) for collecting, initializing, and running tests.
   - The standard library's `unittest` module can be relied on for mocks, monkey patches, and doctests, all of which can be leveraged within a pytest-driven test suite.
 Otherwise, `unittest` should not be used as a test-runner and pytest-style test functions should be preferred over `unittest`-style test classes.
   - The `nosetest` framework is no longer maintained and should not be used.
-- [`tox`](https://tox.readthedocs.io/en/latest/) for automating the process of building isolated test environments, installing dependencies, and running tools (e.g. running tests in a Python 3.10 environment against the nightly build of PyTorch). `tox` helps normalize the process of running automated jobs across platforms (e.g. the same tox job-launch commands can be used on local machines as well as on CI/CD servers).
+- [`tox`](https://tox.readthedocs.io/en/latest/) for automating the process of building isolated test environments, installing dependencies, and the subject via pip packaging, and running tools (e.g. running tests in a Python 3.10 environment against the nightly build of PyTorch). `tox` helps normalize the process of running automated jobs across platforms (e.g. the same tox job-launch commands can be used on local machines as well as on CI/CD servers).
   - `tox` should be used to run a project's test suite across all supported Python versions.
+- CI build and test matrices automate the same processes as `tox`, but can be used with multiple packaging systems.
+  - These features are similar to configure, and supported by both Gitlab pipelines, and Github actions.
 - The [`coverage.py`](https://coverage.readthedocs.io/en/coverage-5.3/) tool (with the [pytest-cov plugin](https://pypi.org/project/pytest-cov/)) to track the parts of the project's codebase that are and are not exercised by the test suite.
 Projects are free to specify their own code-coverage requirements (e.g. 85% code coverage), or to forego having a specific coverage requirement.
 That being said, the project's coverage metrics should be reported by a tox job.
 - [pyright](https://github.com/microsoft/pyright) is a fast type checker that performs incremental updates when files are modified.